stefaniko92/bank-email/README.md

 ## Development

--   **Test PDF Extraction:** Use the manual upload feature on the home page (`/`) to test PDF parsing and AI extraction without needing email setup.
+-   **Test PDF Extraction:** Use the manual upload feature on the home page (`/`) to test PDF processing and AI extraction without needing email setup.
--   **Test Webhook Endpoint:** Use the "Test Webhook" button on the `/settings` page.
--   **Modify AI Prompt:** Adjust the prompt in `/src/ai/flows/extract-transaction-details.ts` to better suit different bank statement formats if needed.